-3.3 Luxembourg: Action plan and roadmap
+3.3 Action plan and roadmap Luxembourg

-Before the start of the AVENUE project, Sales-Lentz Autocars (SLA) did not have any autonomous shuttle projects running.
-In the framework of the project, pilot projects have started in September 2018 on two pilot sites, see chapter 3.3.3.
+Before the start of the AVENUE project, Sales-Lentz (SLA) did not have any autonomous shuttle projects running.
+In the framework of the project, pilot projects have started in September 2018 on two pilot sites, see chapter 2.3.3.

-By the end of the AVENUE project, Sales-Lentz Autocars vision is to set up an on-demand service with a fleet of autonomous vehicles running in level 4 (without an operator aboard) and with a speed of around 45 km/h which can be booked digitally.
+The vision for Sales-Lentz in the framework of the AVENUE project is to have set up an on-demand service with autonomous vehicles running in level 5 and with a speed of around 45 km/h by the end of the project.